 It is critical for success to be good at handling objections in selling.
-Reason being that objections are guaranteed to come up throughout your sales cycle.
+The reason is that objections are guaranteed to come up throughout your sales cycle.
 Following are three objection handling options.

 1. Comply with the Objection